Business Leaders Weigh-In On Which Roadblocks Present the Greatest Challenge

 Medium-Sized Businesses (51-100 employees)

 - Growing Revenue (45%): Growing revenue is almost as much of a concern for medium-sized businesses as for small ones.
-Existing in this range is tenuous, as expenses tend to increase dramatically rather than incrementally, so revenue drains like retail shrink, chargebacks and waste can really hurt.
+Existing in this range is tenuous, as expenses tend to increase dramatically rather than incrementally, so revenue drains like retail shrink, chargebacks, and waste can really hurt.
 Greater revenue provides more protection against these shocks.

 - Hiring Employees (45%): This stage in a business’s development is when hiring employees starts to become a primary concern.
 Businesses need a larger workforce in order to continue growing.

-- Employee Healthcare (40%): Once a business hires their 50th employee, the Affordable Care Act provision kicks in, requiring that employer to begin offering health insurance to their employees.
+- Employee Healthcare (40%): Once a business hires their 50th employee, the Affordable Care Act provision kicks in, requiring that employer to begin offering health insurance to her employees.
 This is one of those dramatic new costs associated with rising to the level of a medium-sized business, one which seems daunting for business owners who still have a small business mentality.

 - Increasing Profit (32%): Increasing profit is less of a concern at this level than on the small business scale.
 Think of it like an airplane.
 When a business is starting out, it needs to aim high and try to gain altitude as quickly as possible; but once in the air, it’s about achieving stability more than rapid growth.